a-h-abram/audio-visualiser/ReadMe.md

 ## Description
 This is a website that propose an auditive experience.
-Based on the user music, the website adapt its animations based on the drums of your music.
+Based on the user music, the website adapt its animations based on the drums and rythm of your music.
-I advise you to put a music with some drums and bass.
+**I advise you to choose a music with good rythm (drums and bass) for more visual effect.**
 The algorithm is much more efficient with electro, trans, dupstep or even rap music.
-I used Web Audio API to do all audio processing.
+I used Web Audio API for all audio processing

 ## Dependencies
 - Three.js - used for rendering the 3D scene